Over one in fivebusiness leaders state they would be willing to re-evaluate their mental health policies in light of pandemic.

 Mamo said: “We want employers to create an environment where staff feel able to talk openly about stress and poor mental health at work, including any issues they’re facing – whether personal, professional or a combination.”

-How to talk to your boss about your mental health
+How to ask your both for support with your mental health

 It can feel challenging to open up to your boss for the first time.